-Finger Lakes Community College recognizes the unique experience that military service can give to our students.
-There are many programs and resources specifically designed to help Veterans achieve success in education—and in life.
+Finger Lakes Community College recognizes the unique experience military service can give to you.
+There are many programs and resources specifically designed to help veterans achieve success in education - and in life.

 The Montgomery GI Bill (MGIB) program provides up to 36 months of education benefits.
-This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
-Remedial, deficiency, and refresher courses may be approved under certain circumstances.
-Generally, benefits are payable for 10 years following your release from active duty.
-This program is also commonly known as Chapter 30.
+This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training, and correspondence courses.
+Benefits are payable for 10 years following your release from active duty.
+Visit the VA's Administration Montgomery GI Bill website for additional information.

-For more information about applying for Education Benefits, visit http://vabenefits.vba.va.gov/vonapp/main.asp.
+For more information about applying for education benefits, visit http://gibill.va.gov.

 How to Get Started with the VA

-The U.S. Department of Veterans Affairs offers a wide range of benefits for our country’s veterans, service members, and their families.
+The U.S. Department of Veterans Affairs offers a wide range of benefits for the veterans of our country, service members, and their families.
 Benefits administered by the VA include:

 - Compensation and Pension